-Civil society in Afghanistan has deep roots, with traditional local councils called shuras or jirgas operating at the village or tribal level on an informal (unregistered) basis.
+Civil society in Afghanistan has deep roots with traditional local councils called shuras or jirgas operating at the village or tribal level on an informal (unregistered) basis.
 They usually represent a community’s interests to other parts of society.
-Based on its national-level legislation, Afghanistan has two main categories of registered, nongovernmental, not-for-profit organizations with legal entity status: non-governmental organizations (NGOs) and associations.
+However, in terms of national-level legislation, Afghanistan has two main formal categories of registered, non-governmental, not-for-profit organizations with legal entity status: non-governmental organizations (NGOs) and associations.

-As an Islamic republic with a civil law tradition, Afghanistan has a hybrid legal system, based on both civil and Sharia law.
+As an Islamic republic with a civil law tradition, Afghanistan also has a hybrid legal system, based on both civil and Sharia law.
 Afghanistan’s legal system has undergone several dramatic changes since 2002, with profound consequences for civil society and not-for-profit organizations (NPOs).
 First, in January 2003, the Transitional Government of Afghanistan adopted the Law on Social Organizations, which was enacted in accordance with Afghanistan’s 1964 Constitution.
 Second, in January 2004, a new Afghan Constitution was adopted, with provisions recognizing fundamental rights and freedoms.
-Third, in June 2005, President Karzai signed a new Law on Non-Governmental Organizations (NGOs), which replaced the Taliban-era regulation of NGOs.
-In September 2013, President Karzai signed a new Law on Associations, which supersedes the 2003 Law on Social Organizations.
-Most recently, in December 2017, the Parliament enacted amendments to the 2013 Law on Associations.
+Third, in June 2005, President Hamid Karzai signed a new Law on NGOs, which replaced the Taliban-era regulation of NGOs.
+In September 2013, President Karzai then signed a new Law on Associations, which superseded the 2003 Law on Social Organizations.
+More recently, in December 2017, Afghanistan’s Parliament enacted amendments to the 2013 Law on Associations.